 A whistleblowing system must provide a secure, reliable, and easy way to submit reports.
-When introducing an internal reporting system, it is also important to consider that whistleblowers should have the option to submit reports in writing, orally, and in person.
+When introducing a whistleblowing system, it is also important to consider that whistleblowers should have the option to submit reports in writing, orally, and in person.

-The foundation of an internal reporting system usually consists of specialized whistleblowing software like FaceUp, which has the advantage of being available anytime and anywhere, ensuring the safety of reporters, allowing ongoing communication after the report has been submitted, and offering easy and clear report management, including those received from other sources.
+The foundation of a whistleblowing system usually consists of specialized whistleblowing software like FaceUp, which has the advantage of being available anytime and anywhere, ensuring the safety of reporters, allowing ongoing communication after the report has been submitted, and offering easy and clear report management, including those received from other sources.

 The final, but no less important, part of a whistleblowing system is properly informing employees and all interested parties of its implementation.
 The best way to do this is by adopting an internal whistleblowing policy that should: